callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 docker run --rm -ti -e 'CALLAS_LICENSESERVER_URLS=10.0.0.64;10.0.0.37' -e 'CALLAS_LICENSESERVER_MSG=asdfasdfasdfsdfsdf' callassoftware/pdfengine:v16-0-657 ./pdfToolboxSample ignore ignore --extracttext sample.pdf sample.txt
 ```

 as you can see there are some "specials things" here.

-First a value of 'ignore' is used for the two keycodes that normally can be passed to the pdfToolbox sample applicaton when it is run without a docker environment.
-Second there are two
-enviroment variables passed to the docker container ...
+First there are two enviroment variables passed to the docker container to use callas license servers instead of a regular local activation ...

  - CALLAS_LICENSESERVER_URLS contains one ore more License Server IP addresses (or hostnames), separated by a semicolon
  - CALLAS_LICENSESERVER_MSG contains an optional wallet-id to be passed to the callas License Servers specified via CALLAS_LICENSESERVER_URLS.
 This is typically optional for en premise License Servers, but mandatory for the licenseserver in the cloud

+This is needed be because a regular local activation is bound to the hardware which is not working in the docker case.

+Second a value of 'ignore' is used for the two keycodes that can be passed to the normal unmodified pdfToolbox sample applicaton when it is run without a docker environment.
+In this case the two keycodes are simply placeholders that are ignored (you can also use arbitrary other values instead of 'ignore')